Mik3Rizzo/typst-unibs-thesis/docs/manual.typ

   "typst init @preview/" + package-meta.name
 )

-Please, take a look at the document created by the template.
-The usage should be easy and clean at a first sight.
-If you have not yet initialized the template, a rendered version is linked in the README.
-If you are new to Typst, also check out the Typst documentation: https://typst.app/docs/.
+Please, take a look at the document created by the template: the usage should be easy and clear at a first sight.
+If you are new to Typst, check out the documentation: https://typst.app/docs/.

 The rest of this manual shows the functions offered by this package: it is useful if you want to know what customization options are available, or if you're not sure what parts of the template package do.